dcm4che/dcm4chee-arc-hl7cs/source/networking/hl7-profiling.rst

    repeatability are hidden.

 Meaning
    Meaning of the segment as defined by HL7.
+The beginning of a segment group is designated by one line in this column giving the segment group name in all caps, prefixed by --- (3 dashes), and followed by the keyword "begin".
+The end of a segment group is designated by one line in this column giving the segment group name in all caps, prefixed by
+   --- (3 dashes), and followed by the keyword "end".

 Usage
    Usage of the segment.
 Same coded values used in the segment level: **R**, **RE**, **O**, **C**, **CE** and **X**